 Many of you have been part of this movement and are a vital part of our growing community of water champions.
 Attending a Watersheds forum will help you become inspired and engaged to make a difference in your watershed.

 Join us October 15-16, 2020 for a virtual gathering that brings together a diverse community of water leaders —including Indigenous Nations, watershed groups, local and provincial government staff, funders, and a network of practitioners and champions—to build and deepen connections, learn from one another, and explore opportunities for improved watershed decision-making.

 This virtual event will offer a small and stimulating sampling of talks, panels, and interactive opportunities to set us up well for our in-person get together anticipated in 2021.

-An innovative program and registration link for the free virtual forum are coming soon!
+An innovative program, information on lead-in events, and the registration link for the free virtual forum are coming soon!

 If you want to help us create an effective program shaped by the needs and priorities identified by the BC water community, please fill out the survey below.